Alphabet's unit discloses Snapchat investment

 Snapchat, which lets users send smartphone photos which automatically disappear after a few seconds, has proven popular among teenage users.

-The company had reportedly rejected an acquisition offer from Facebook Inc that would have valued the company at $3 billion or more in 2013. (reut.rs/2f35J7m)
+The company had reportedly rejected an acquisition offer from Facebook Inc (FB.O) that would have valued the company at $3 billion or more in 2013. (reut.rs/2f35J7m)

 (Reporting by Subrat Patnaik in Bengaluru and Liana Baker in New York; Editing by Bill Rigby)